kachick/dotfiles/nixos/IME.md

 code --enable-features=UseOzonePlatform --ozone-platform=wayland --enable-wayland-ime .
 ```

 Remember to set `commandLineArgs` for that situation.
+Or make sure it will work with specified in electron-flags.conf.